ericrogler/Green-Book/Z019_Money_Budget_Management.md

 There's a lot of factors in play, but I'll generalize it this way: the types of students present, the resources available, and *how* the resources are used affect the outcomes of student education far more than a school designation.
 - I'm also lumping charter schools under the public school umbrella here.

+The biggest advantage I've seen with private schools is they can select their students and more easily remove students.

 Assuming one public school teacher and one private school teacher enroll the same types of students (including their distributions on performance, behaviors, etc.), get the same curriculum and standards, and receive the same resources, I'd imagine they perform equally well.
 The major variable left to "control" is the teacher in charge of each classroom, which even that could be the same across both testing groups.